-Your credit card options are plentiful, and that’s true whether you want a card from a major card issuer, a card issuer that also operates as a credit card network or a smaller bank or credit union.
+Your credit card options are plentiful, whether you want a card from a major card issuer, a card issuer that also operates as a credit card network or you prefer banking with a smaller bank or credit union.

 While the information above can help you narrow down card issuers to focus on, make sure to compare the best credit card offers on the market today before you decide.